KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Maguu Kenki's 2nd phase doesn't start at 75% HP, but at 70%.

 **Evidence:**
 [YouTube](https://youtu.be/ha2SvAc3YoY) - Maguu Kenki HP (lvl.
 91, WL7) is 498640 according to the Genshin Impact Mob HP and Particle Threshold Database.
 In the video, Itto deals 55766 + 55766 + 19044 = 130576 total DMG, which translates to 26.2% of Maguu Kenki's total HP.
-Yet, the boss doesn't shift phases before more dmg is dealt, proving that the current threshold is incorrect.
+Yet, the boss doesn't shift phases before more DMG is dealt, proving that the current threshold is incorrect.
 This is further supported by the fact that Maguu Kenki releases a Clear Orb at 75% HP in the video, but doesn't change phases then.
 [Imgur](https://imgur.com/a/aUEjWE0) - The correct threshold calculations: Looking at the HP bar, we see that the boss changes phases at approximately 713/1012 = 70.5% HP according to the attached image.
 In-game, the threshold is most likely exactly 70%.

 **Significance:**